jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 I can't explain it either.
 But I can help you understand politics today.

 Because at the dawn of every new age, idealistic inventors create a flood of new technologies.
-And a wealthy establishment always fights to maintain their control over society.
+At the same time a wealthy establishment always fights to maintain their control over society.

 Innovators and establishment both want their philosophy to click with the people and become the ruling philosophy.
 The establishment uses the rules of the old philosophy to persuade, or force, the people to keep the rich in power.
 At the same time, inventors distribute new technology to lure people away from the past.

-And here is when everyone on Main Street makes a big choice.
+And here is when everyone on Main Street makes a gigantic choice.

 Does the regular person help the protagonists evolve civilization by using modern tools to change their way of life?
 Or, let the antagonists hold back progress by following old lifestyles and rules?